 EcoSeptix Alliance was formed in 2008 to provide operation, maintenance, and repair service for alternative and conventional septic systems.
 We also provide inspections of existing alternative systems for real estate transactions.
-From our office in Locust Grove, Virginia we serve residential and commercial customers in Caroline, Culpeper, portions of Fauquier, King George, Louisa, Madison, Orange, portions of Prince William, Spotsylvania, and Stafford counties.
+From our office in Locust Grove, Virginia we serve residential and commercial customers in Caroline, Culpeper, King George, Louisa, Madison, Orange, Spotsylvania, and Stafford counties.

 Our mission is to provide environmentally sound solutions for onsite wastewater systems through innovative service programs and unparalleled customer service.
 We have assembled a team of experienced professionals who are licensed by the Commonwealth of Virginia as Alternative Onsite Sewage System Operators.
 At its core, EcoSeptix prioritizes the protection of human health, the environment and your investment in your home.
 Our technicians collaborate with you to advance these priorities through ensuring the safe operation and maintenance of your septic system.